 In the formative years of the e-cigarette market, the transition from tobacco has become a more socially acceptable solution.
-Whether they vape in order to gradually reduce nicotine consumption or as a long-term alternative, both raised the question: How many vape pulls compare to the individual cigarette?
+Whether they vape in order to gradually reduce nicotine consumption or as a long-term alternative, both raised the question: How Much Vaping is Equal to One Cigarette?

 There is no accurate measurement behind cigarettes and e-cigarette comparison.

 Nicotine delivery and absorption by the body is different along with how it is consumed according to research.
 We will give you the rundown about the difference between nicotine in cigarettes versus vaping, what e-liquid nicotine levels mean, and how to find the right nicotine level for you.

 If you are new to vaping or have any specific questions, feel free to contact the Vapebox customer support.

 The dosage of nicotine in e-liquid is almost always measured in Milligrams (MG).
 The current standard nicotine levels in the vaping industry are 0mg, 3mg, 6mg, and 12mg.
 There are also new variations of nicotine derived from salt nicotine, but we will get to that another time.
 These values represent the amount of nicotine in each 1mL of e-liquid, and are sometimes expressed as a percentages.

 - 6mg = 0.6% nicotine by volume

 Determining which nicotine level is best for you and your health is imperative.
 If you are unsure of which nicotine level is right for you, we highly recommend you to reach out to an experienced vaper or feel free to reach out to our customer support for assistance.

 Even though these nicotine levels are available for publicly, it is still difficult to measure the exact consumption rate.
 Instead, a smoker should be aware of their smoking habits in order to track their consumption rate.